sfu-bigdata/bd-glossary/Glossary.md

 An initial stage of data processing that involves creating a summary of historical data with the goal of answering the question, "What happened?"[^13],[^14] [#data-analysis](#data-analysis)

+### Distributed Consensus

+The process by which nodes in a blockchain network must agree on the validity of a transaction or event in order to maintain a consistent, accurate ledger. [#EmergeTech](#EmergeTech)

 ### Distributed File System

 A mechanism that stores files on servers and allows clients, with permission, to store and process files as if they were stored on their own computer.[^16] [#storage](#storage)

+### Distributed Ledger

+A database that is synchronized and shared among several places in order to preserve accuracy and consistency. [#EmergeTech](#EmergeTech)

 ### Entity–Relationship Model